Again the restless orb (orphan, blind) his toil renews, and sweat descends in dews. Homer, Odyssey, Book 11, 740-741.

 The variable P is the sale price (payoff) and P(−1) is the purchase price per equity share.

 Equation (4) is a random walk process if φ ≤ 1.
-We would obtain unit-roots if φ = 1, which would imply that R = 0.
+Unit-roots are obtained if φ = 1, which would imply that R = 0.
 See Dickey, 1986.

 Consider Stock Dividends

-Stock prices cannot be measured without reference to a dividend income-generating stream.
-In theory, we know that stock derives its price from the underlying dividends, and not from royalties.
+In long term positions, stock prices cannot be measured without reference to a dividend income-generating stream.
+In theory, a stock (or equity share) derives its price from the underlying dividends, and not e.g. from royalties (consideration from licensing intangibles or natural resources).
 As expressed in the hymn quoted by Williams, 1938, p.
 58 (see also Lorrie & Hamilton, 1973, p.
 116):

 A cow for her milk